loanmarket/career-ladder/Cloud.md

 - I consistently write cloud solutions with scalability, availabilty and cost in mind.
 - I have a broad knowledge of available cloud resources, and know where each is appropriate as part of a broader solution.
-- I understand how to interpret metrics and use these to resolve problems or as part of designing a solution.
+- I understand how to define, gather and interpret metrics to resolve problems or as part of designing a solution.
 - I am comfortable in providing development teams with advice on what cloud resources they should include in their architecture.
 - I am proficient with my tools and the core building blocks used by our team.
 - I know how to make pragmatic decisions in order to ship a feature.